Big & chewy monster cookies! Full of m&m’s, oat, peanut butter & chocolate! Easy to make recipe and kids LOVE them!”

-I knew full well that I shouldn’t be making these cookies…alone… all chocked full of oats, chocolate, peanut butter, caramel…haaaave mercyyyy *in my Jessie from full house voice*.
-Sometimes I just can’t fight the little chubby girl who lives inside of me.
+I knew full well that I shouldn’t be making these cookies…alone… all chocked full of oats, chocolate, peanut butter, caramel…haaaave mercyyyy *in my Jessie from Full House voice*.
+Sometimes I just can’t fight the little greedy girl who lives inside of me.
 She’s vicious and scares me.
 So I give in.
 Often.

 I’m kinda glad I gave in to her today with these monster cookies.
 You can pretty much “do your monster” any way you’d like by adding in a ton of different things that you love.
 The uglier the better!
 M & M’s are a must though!
 I’ve seen monster cookie recipes that are loaded to the max with all kinda stuff like coconut, nuts, toffee bits, crushed candy bars, you name it!

 I decided to keep this monster cookie recipe fairly simple by just adding in some caramel bits, m&m’s and chocolate chips.
 I like this easy, simple combination.
 Isaac loved them.
 I figured it would just be him and I eating them because my hubby is not a fan of oatmeal cookies or peanut butter cookies.
 Surprisingly, he really likes these though.

 This recipe makes about 18-20 BIG monster cookies.
 Don’t worry, they freeze really well.
 I hear they even taste great straight out of the freezer.